Concrete Repair Guide: Prepping Commercial Surfaces & Mixes

 Sometimes coating the rebar or other reinforcement may need recoating.
 A zinc-rich product is ideal for durability, as it slows the return of rust.

-5. Mix Preparation
+5. Prep the Mix

 Since this is a guide to prepping for concrete repair, we won’t cover the actual pouring of the material.
 Besides, the construction world doesn’t talk enough about mix composition’s impact on success.